UNC-Libraries/aspace-digital-object-manager/README.md

 - CDM:
   - **ref_id** - ref_id for the corresponding AO
     - 'fcee5fc2bb61effc8836498a8117b05d'
+  - **ao_title** - title for the corresponding Aspace AO
+    - 'Letters, 1850'
+    - Note: may differ from the title of the digital content in the repository, e.g. "Folder 1: Letters, 1850"
   - **cache_hookid** (or '**content_id**')
     - '01234_folder_3'
   - **collid** - the collection number, including any z modifiers